Example: [Collected on the Internet, 2005]

 The purpose of this resolution is to recognize and commend Jared and Jerusha Hess for their cinematic talents by which they have increased the nation's awareness of Idaho.

-2004 movie Napoleon Dynamite came to the attention of the movie-going public at the Sundance Film Festival.
-Made for just $400,000 by Jared Hess, then a film student at Brigham Young University, it became a nationwide phenomenon, grossing $44.5 million in the United States alone.
+Origins: The 2004 movie Napoleon Dynamite came to the attention of the movie-going public at the Sundance Film Festival.
+Made for just $400,000 by Jared Hess, then a film student at Brigham Young University, it became a nationwide phenomenon, grossing

 The film was shot in Preston, Idaho, a sleepy little town of with a population of about 5,000.